-There is a limited number of competitive $1,000 Fellowships, and applicants must meet the following requirements:
+There is a limited number of competitive $1,000 fellowships, and applicants must meet the following requirements:

-- must be continuing as a degree-seeking graduate student in the fall 2018 semester.
+- must be continuing as a degree-seeking graduate student in the fall 2019 semester.

 Applicants may be self-nominated, and there is no limit by graduate program.
 The following materials are to be included:

 - cover page (name, CWID, program of study, and faculty research advisor’s name);